mchicha/DevOps-Final-Project/DevOps-Project-Phase-4.md

 32. Browser on the docker-server
     ![browse-on-docker-server!](Images/Phase4/browse-on-docker-server.jpg)

-33. Creation a new job on Jenkins: deploy-container-on-docker-server-using-ansible
+33. Create a new job on Jenkins: deploy-container-on-docker-server-using-ansible

     to do all the things automatically:
     ### Part: Source code Management